Ingeborg of Norway: Early life

 Ingeborg was born in 1301 as the only legitimate daughter of King Håkon V of Norway from his marriage with Euphemia of Rügen.
-As a child, she was first betrothed to Magnus Birgerson, the son and designated heir of Birger, King of Sweden.
-Soon afterwards the engagement was however broken for altered political reasons, and in 1305 she was betrothed to Eric, Duke of Södermanland, a younger brother of King Birger, thus uncle of her first betrothed.
-In 1312, Ingeborg and Eric were formally married in a double wedding in Oslo; at the same time, her namesake cousin Ingeborg married Eric's brother duke Valdemar Magnusson.
+As a child, she was first betrothed to Magnus Birgersson, the son and designated heir of Birger, King of Sweden.
+Soon afterwards the engagement was however broken for altered political reasons, and in 1305 she was betrothed to Duke Erik, a younger brother of King Birger, thus uncle of her first betrothed.
+In 1312, Ingeborg and Erik were formally married in a double wedding in Oslo; at the same time, her namesake cousin Ingeborg married Erik's brother duke Valdemar Magnusson.
 At her wedding, her mother Queen Euphemia had published the recently translated (by her command) famous poems, the Euphemia songs.
-The couple had two children before Duke Eric was murdered.
+The couple had two children before Duke Erik was murdered.

 Leader of the Ducal party

 Upon the imprisonment of her spouse and her brother-in-law, she and her cousin and sister-in-law, Ingeborg Eriksdottir, became the leaders of their spouses' followers.
 On 16 April 1318, the two duchesses Ingeborg made a treaty in Kalmar with the Danish duke Christoffer of Halland-Samsö and archbishop Esgar of Lund to free their husbands and not to make peace with the kings of Sweden and Denmark before they agreed to this, and the two duchesses promised to honor the promises they gave in return in the names of their husbands.
 Later the same year, their husbands were confirmed to have died.